Sir George Hamilton, 1st Baronet, of Ilford: Political career

 From 1910 to 1913 he was a councillor on the Knutsford Urban District Council.

 In 1913 he won a by-election and was elected to the Commons as Conservative Member of Parliament (MP) for Altrincham.
-He served as Parliamentary Private Secretary to the Minister of Pensions from 1919–20.
+He served as Parliamentary Private Secretary to the Minister of Pensions from 1919 to 1920.
 He held the seat until 1923.
 He returned to parliament at another by-election at Ilford in 1928.
 He resigned from the House of Commons in 1937.

 He was knighted in 1922 Birthday Honours, and made a baronet in the 1937 Coronation Honours "for political and public services".

 Later life

 Hamilton moved to Cransford Hall, near Saxmundham in Suffolk.
 He became a member of East Suffolk County Council, and was chairman of two companies: the Expanded Metal Company and the National Group of Fixed Trusts.

 He died at Cransford in January 1947, aged 69.